-8. In order to implement the obligation in paragraph 7, in 2020, 2021 and 2022 as an interim measure, CCMs shall require their vessels to land sharks with fins naturally attached to the carcass or to take alternative measures as listed below to ensure that individual shark carcasses and their corresponding fins can be identified on board the vessel:
+8bis.
+Notwithstanding paragraph 8, in [2020, 2021 and 2022][2020 and 2021], CCMs may or to take alternative measures as listed below to ensure that individual shark carcasses and their corresponding fins can be identified on board the vessel:

 - 1. individual shark carcass with corresponding fins are stored in the same bag; - 2. corresponding fins are bound to the carcass using rope or wire; or - 3. tags are attached both to shark carcasses and corresponding fins